 Mount Magazine State Park and the International Butterfly Festival

 Mount Magazine State Park in Logan County and at Arkansas’ highest peak is a haven for butterflies.
 While the Diana Fritillary can be seen in other areas of The Natural State, this butterfly is in abundance on Mount Magazine during the summer months.
 And several species of butterflies, most notably the monarch, migrate over and around Mount Magazine in September.
-These and other beautiful species of butterflies can be seen during school field trips and are celebrated annually during the state’s International Butterfly Festival in Paris.
+These and other beautiful species of butterflies can be seen during school field trips and are celebrated annually during the state’s International Butterfly Festival.

 - All About Butterflies – Learn about butterfly habitats, life cycles and anatomy